Stories

 I had to have one.

 When Ford released it, it was everything I hoped it would be.
 I began shopping.
 Every time I passed a Ford dealership, I would stop.
 I could never find a V-8; people were snatching them up like candy.
 Ford forced their dealerships to take a certain number of six-cylinder cars for each GT.
 I don't remember how many, maybe three or four.
-There were plenty of those on the lot.
-I was able to get a good look at the inside of the car.
+There were plenty of those on the lot so I got a good look at the inside of the car.

-While in Alabama, on summer leave from VMI, I went on a search for my GT, with every sly and slippery intention of buying one.
+While in Alabama, on summer leave from VMI, I searched for my GT, with every sly and slippery intention of buying one.
 I went to three dealerships with no success.
 At Adamson Ford, downtown, I found two 400+ horsepower Saleens.
-Saleen had made too many modifications that took away from the retro styling that I loved.
+Saleen had made too many modifications that took away from the retro styling I loved.

 Adamson Ford told me to try Town and Country Ford in Bessemer, on the far west side of Birmingham.
 They had two GTs on the lot, one yellow and the other white.
 I didn't want either one.